RoyTheunissen/Audio-Syntax/README.md

     <img alt="tiktok" src="tiktok_dark.png" width="20" height="20" />
 </picture></a>

-_Audio system that generates code to allow invoking FMOD events or Unity native audio with a strongly-typed syntax._
+_Audio system that generates code to allow playing FMOD events or Unity native audio with a strongly-typed syntax._

 ## About the Project